dfalster/CaseForOpenTraitData/README.md

 We are all united by a joint goal to discover key facts about the natural world and address the challenges posed by environmental change and human impact.
 As Michael Nielsen argues in this great TED talk : [Open science now!](http://bit.ly/18QNFEv),  we can accelerate scientific discovery through open exchange of data, code, and ideas.
 As Michael explains, when a field becomes more open, it can move forward very quickly.
 There is also evidence to suggest that the research impact of papers with open data is considerably higher, e.g. the [global wood density database](http://hdl.handle.net/10255/dryad.235), published as an open access dataset on datadryad, has now been downloaded over 5700 times.

 Trait ecologists routinely use a whole suite of open data resources, including genetic sequence data, climate data, soils data, species distribution data,  phylogenetic trees, forest inventory data, taxonomic information and remote sensing information.
-In addition, ecologists benefit from a wide range of open tools such as statistical packages, especially via the statistical package R.All of these resources are provided without obligation and allow trait ecologists to achieve far more than might otherwise be possible.
-Ecological data has the same potential.
+In addition, ecologists benefit from a wide range of open tools such as statistical packages, especially via the statistical package R. All of these resources are provided for free, with the only request being citation in publications.
+These resources allow trait ecologists to achieve far more than might otherwise be possible.
+Trait data has the same potential.

-Funding agencies have also recognised the value of making data open, so increasingly are requiring data collected with public money to be made publicly available.
+Funding agencies have also recognised the value of making data open, so increasingly they are requiring data collected with public money to be made publicly available.

-For our part, the contributors to this article has provided a wide range of open source tools, including trait data (e.g. [Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)) and software packages used in 100's of publications.
+For our part, the contributors to this article have provided a wide range of open source tools, including trait data (e.g. [Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)) and software packages used in 100's of publications.

 By making trait data free to download directly, TRY could greatly increase usage of its data and thus help accelerate scientific discovery.